Rights of the Complainant

 • To be accompanied by a support person to all phases of the investigation and conduct proceeding;

-• To not have irrelevant prior sexual history admitted as evidence in a campus proceeding;
+• In cases of sexual misconduct, to not have irrelevant prior sexual history with anyone other than the respondent admitted as evidence in a campus proceeding;

-• To review all documentation available regarding the complaint, subject to the privacy limitations imposed by state and federal law, prior to conduct proceeding;
+• To review all documentation available regarding the complaint, subject to the privacy limitations ( Family Education Right and Privacy Act (FERPA)) imposed by state and federal law, prior to conduct proceeding;

-• To give testimony in a campus conduct proceeding by means other than being in the same room with the respondent;
+• To participate in a campus conduct proceeding by means other than being in the same room with the respondent;

-• To petition that any member of the University Disciplinary Committee be removed on the basis of demonstrated bias.
+• To petition that any member of the Student Conduct Process be removed on the basis of demonstrated bias.

-• To be informed of the outcome and sanction of any conduct proceeding involving sexual assault, usually within 24 hours of the end of said proceeding;
+• To be informed of the outcome and actions taken of any conduct proceeding involving violations of sexual harassment or sexual misconduct, usually within 24 hours of the end of said proceeding;

-• To appeal the findings and sanctions of conduct proceedings; regardless of the outcome, in accordance with the standards for appeal;
+• To appeal the findings and outcomes of conduct proceedings; regardless of the outcome, in accordance with the standards for appeal;

 • To be informed in advance of any public release of information regarding the complaint.